Cardboard surface covered with multicolored paint, a hand reaches to smear the paint with a brush.

 A sand covered surface detailed with small squiggles of paint and tracing in the sand.

-Helen Frankenthaler, Painted on 21st Street, 1950-51.
-Oil, sand, plaster of paris, and coffee grounds on sized and primed canvas, 69 ⅛ × 97 in.
+Helen Frankenthaler, Painted on 21st Street, 1950-1951.
+Oil, sand, plaster of paris, and coffee grounds on sized and primed canvas; 69 ⅛ × 97 in.
 Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC.
-Museum Purchase, 1980.
+Museum Purchase, 1980

 Let your eyes wander across the canvas.
 What do you see?
 Describe the surface, colors, and lines.
 If you could touch this painting, how might it feel?

-You probably noticed the texture, which appears thick and gritty in some places, and flat and smooth in others.
-This artwork is called Painted on 21st Street, and was made by Helen Frankenthaler in 1951.
-Frankenthaler mixed sand and coffee grounds into her paint and plaster, and made sweeping gestures across the canvas.
+You probably noticed the texture, which appears thick and gritty in some places and flat and smooth in others.
+This artwork is called Painted on 21st Street, and it was made by Helen Frankenthaler in 1950-1951.
+Frankenthaler mixed sand and coffee grounds into her paint and plaster and made sweeping gestures across the canvas.

-Now, look closely at this painting, Basque Beach, also by Frankenthaler.
-Describe the colors and texture.
+Now look closely at the painting Basque Beach, also by Frankenthaler.
+Describe its colors and texture.
 How is it different from Painted on 21st Street?

 An abstracted beach scene on canvas with blue, yellow, and brown colors soaking the surface and bleeding into each other.

 This painting was made a few years later, in 1958.
 For this work, the artist thinned oil paints with turpentine, a fluid taken from the resin of trees.
 She poured this thinned paint onto the canvas, allowing it to saturate the canvas.
-In some areas the paint is more opaque (unable to see through) and in others it’s more translucent (see through).
+In some areas, the paint is more opaque (you can’t see through it), and in others, it’s more translucent (it’s see-through).
 Some parts of the canvas are left unpainted.

 See more works by Helen Frankenthaler in the Hirshhorn collection.